List of The Big Bang Theory franchise characters: Stephanie Barnett

 Stephanie Barnett, MD (Sara Rue) is a doctor and highly distinguished surgical resident at Fremont Memorial.
 She did her medical internship at Lawrence Memorial in Galveston, Texas, where Sheldon was born.
-She was originally a romantic interest of Howard's, but the two don't hit it off and she falls for Leonard, much to the dismay of Howard, who they say will set him up with a friend to cheer him up.
-After dating, Leonard at first is fine with the relationship, but starts worrying they're moving too fast, but is afraid of what will happen if he asks to slow things down.
+She was originally a romantic interest of Howard but later pursues Leonard, much to the dismay of Howard.
+Leonard is worried they are moving too fast, but is also afraid of what might happen if he asks to slow things down.
 At the advice of his friends, he asks her over text, and she agrees.
 Series co-creator Bill Prady described her role as "a chance for Leonard to learn that just because someone loves you, doesn't mean you'll love them back."